 Scotland has been at the forefront of global innovation since the industrial revolution.
-Today we're more likely to be engineering software than steam engines and we're developing the sort of high tech solutions your company could be looking for.
-With a highly skilled workforce and growing numbers of graduates in relevant disciplines, Scotland offers expertise across wireless communication, big data, Internet of Things, digital health, software, sensor and digital technologies.
+Today we're more likely to be engineering software than steam engines, and we're developing the sort of high-tech solutions your company could be looking for.
+With a highly-skilled workforce and growing numbers of graduates in relevant subjects, Scotland offers expertise across wireless communication, big data, and Internet of Things.
+You'll also find experts in digital health, software, sensor and digital technologies.

 Global business services

 With over 500 global business services companies and contact centres, Scotland is home to some of Europe's largest companies.
 In fact, in 2016, global business services projects were the largest source of foreign direct investment in Scotland.
-If your company would benefit from a skilled workforce, supplemented by over 95,000 graduates each year, offering expertise in a range of front and back office functions, Scotland could be the answer.
+If your company would benefit from a skilled workforce, supplemented by over 95,000 graduates each year, Scotland could be the answer.

 Life sciences and biotech

 Scotland can offer your life sciences company a collaborative environment, a commitment to research and a thriving industry cluster.
 Scotland is home to over 500 life sciences companies with opportunities to work in partnership with one of our 19 universities and the NHS, Scotland's healthcare provider.
 Scotland's expertise covers a range of activities, including medtech, pharma services, regenerative medicine, animal health, aquaculture and industrial biotech.

 Aerospace and space

 Where once the world looked to Scotland for trains and ships, now we're famous for our satellite technology.
 Space and aerospace companies investing in Scotland find a strong industry cluster supported by a supply chain with extensive experience in advanced engineering.
 There are plans in place to develop a £4 billion Scottish space industry by 2030.
 Companies like Spire and Chevron already here, so your company could find Scotland the perfect place to expand and grow.